jonathanbulkeley/sovereign-lightning-oracle/README.md

 - No reputation
 - No persistence requirements

-If something is not listed here, it is out of scope for v1.
+If something is not listed here, it is **out of scope** for v1.

----

-## Core Invariants
+### Core Invariants

-SLO enforces the following invariants:

-1. **Payment before release**
-   No signed data is returned unless Lightning payment is verified.
+1. **Payment before release** — No signed data is returned unless Lightning payment is verified.

-2. **Explicit trust**
-   Clients choose which oracles to query.
+2. **Explicit trust** — Clients choose which oracles to query.
 There is no registry.

-3. **Deterministic verification**
-   All oracle responses are signed and verifiable.
+3. **Deterministic verification** — All oracle responses are signed and verifiable (secp256k1).

-4. **Deterministic aggregation**
-   Clients aggregate results using a fixed rule (median in v1).
+4. **Deterministic aggregation** — Clients aggregate using a fixed rule (median in v1).

----

-## Repository Contents
+### Repository Contents

-- `oracle.py`
-  Reference oracle implementation (v1, frozen)

-- `client.py`
-  Reference client implementation (v1, frozen)
+- `quorum_client.py` — Reference client implementation (queries, verifies, aggregates from 3 live oracles)

-- `docs/PROTOCOL.md`
+- `liveoracle_btcusd_spot.py` — Live BTCUSD oracle (spot median from real sources)
+- `liveoracle_btcusd_liquidity.py` — Live BTCUSD oracle (liquidity-weighted)
+- `liveoracle_btcusd_vwap.py` — Live BTCUSD oracle (time-windowed VWAP)
-  Canonical protocol specification
+- `Protocol.md` — Canonical protocol specification

-- `docs/ORACLE_OPERATOR_GUIDE.md`
-  How to operate an oracle

-- `docs/CLIENT_INTEGRATION.md`
+- `Quorum Specification.md` — Detailed client quorum and aggregation rules
-  How clients integrate SLO
+- `CLIENT_INTEGRATION.md` — How clients integrate SLO

-- `docs/DEMO.md`
-  Step-by-step demo instructions
+- `DEMO.md` — Step-by-step local demo instructions

-- `VERSION.txt`
+- `ORACLE_OPERATORS_GUIDE` (directory) — Guide for running/operating an oracle
-  Version and freeze status
+- `VERSION.txt` — Version and freeze status

----

-## Demo
+### Quick Start (Local Demo)

-A local demo runs three independent oracles and a client that:
+Run three independent oracles and a client that pays (simulated Lightning), verifies signatures, and aggregates medians.
-- pays each oracle via simulated Lightning
-- verifies signatures
-- aggregates prices deterministically

-See `docs/DEMO.md` for exact commands.
+See [`DEMO.md`](DEMO.md) for exact commands and expected output (shows real-time variance and explicit success/failure).

----

-## Design Philosophy
+### Design Philosophy

 SLO favors:

-- explicit failure over hidden retries
+- Explicit failure over hidden retries
-- local configuration over global coordination
+- Local configuration over global coordination
-- payment over access control
+- Payment over access control
-- plural oracles over singular truth
+- Plural oracles over singular truth

-Disagreement between oracles is expected and handled by clients.
+Disagreement between oracles is **expected** and handled by clients.

----

-## Status
+### Status

 - Version: v1
 - Status: Frozen
-- Purpose: Protocol validation and external operator testing
+- Purpose: Protocol validation, reference implementations, and external operator testing

 No new features will be added to v1.

----
+Feedback welcome on protocol clarity and operator experience.

-## External Operators
+### Seeking External Operators

-The project is actively looking for **one external oracle operator** to run the reference oracle and expose an endpoint, in order to validate independence and protocol clarity.

-No commitments or incentives are implied.

----
+Actively looking for **one (or more) external oracle operators** to:

+- Run one of the live reference oracles (spot, liquidity, or VWAP)
+- Expose a public endpoint
+- Validate independence, payment flow, and protocol behavior under real conditions

+No commitments, incentives, or equity implied—just mutual validation of the design.
+Contact via Nostr (npub...) or open an issue.

-## License
+### License

-The v1 reference implementation is currently unlicensed while the protocol abstraction is being validated.
+The v1 reference implementation is **currently unlicensed** during protocol validation and external testing.
+Once independence is proven (e.g., via external operators), MIT licensing will be applied to enable broader adoption.

-The repository includes both a deterministic reference oracle and a live BTCUSD reference oracle to demonstrate protocol behavior under real market conditions.
+The protocol specification itself (in `Protocol.md`) is intended for public use and improvement.

+### Next Steps (Community-Driven)

+- Run the demo and provide feedback
+- Operate an independent oracle and share your endpoint
+- Integrate into a Lightning agent or DLC prototype
+- Suggest improvements to trust bundles or client patterns (via issues)

+Truth is not enforced.
+It is purchased, verified, and chosen.